** Note ** Revised and updated, January, 2020

 Such is the case with the term euro nymphing.

 First, the term euro nymphing is inherently restrictive.
-And that’s unfortunate, because euro rigs are excellent for throwing streamers too.
+And that’s unfortunate, because tight line rigs are excellent for throwing streamers too.
 Second, euro nymphing carries the baggage of being something “other,” something specific to a certain region of the world.
 And I dare say the term subtly adds to the (unfortunate) undertone of elitism in fly fishing.

 Lastly, the tactic known as euro nymphing comes with certain exclusions, namely the absence of split shot or a traditional indicator attached to the line.
 That’s bad too, because the basic euro rig is an excellent place to attach split shot and/or indicators that will (at the right times) out-fish a tight line presentation.
-Euro nymphing is a wonderful tactic that catches a lot of fish; I’m just saying that it has limitations that, to me, are unnecessary.
+Euro nymphing is a wonderful tactic that catches a lot of fish.
+I’m just saying that it has limitations that are, to me, unnecessary.

 Euro nymphing (the term and the tactic) grew from the competitive fly fishing circuit and is generally used to define a group of upstream and cross-stream nymphing tactics, mostly presented tightline, with leaders long enough to eliminate the influence of traditional fly line.
 The “euro” part is a reference to four specific varieties of nymphing: Polish, Czech, French, Spanish.
 Once thought of as separate techniques, the styles are all mashed together into the term euro nymphing.
 (You can learn more about the detailed differences here.)

 The eternal jockeying for who-came-up-with-what-first is silly to me.
-Fishing is like songwriting — it’s all been done, and there’s nothing left to do but rearrange and combine chords and lines into something no one has heard or seen for a while.
+Fishing is like songwriting — it’s all been done, and there’s nothing left to do but rearrange chords and lines into something no one has heard or seen for a while.
 Therein lies another weakness of the term euro nymphing.
 “Euro” is a regional attribution for a technique that has probably been used since 1938, anywhere fishermen had access to monofilament and long rods.

 I will, however, mention again that euro nymphing (and euro rigs), by definition, are restricted to weighted flies, no split shot, and no indicators.
+And that’s too bad, because a broader usage of contact rigs opens up a whole new world to the curious and ambitious angler.

 That brings me to a more liberated term and fishing method — the Mono Rig.

-The Mono Rig
+This is the Mono Rig

 While euro rigs are restricted to weighted flies and tightlining without traditional indicators, the Mono Rig is not.

 However, the term Mono Rig has its own baggage.
 “Mono Rig” sounds like we’re not fly fishing anymore, right?
 We must be knuckle-dragging, just slinging and lobbing weighted rigs around with long rods.
 Surely a Mono Rig can’t cast like a fly line, right?
 And how can a Mono Rig still be fly fishing?
 The truth is, we use the Mono Rig as a fly line substitute.
 The casting approach is very much like casting a fly line, only now the added weight, the sag and drag of fly line, is defeated.
+This is not lobbing, and it takes refined fly casting skills to fish a Mono Rig to its potential.

 So I use the term Mono Rig.
 And I learned the tactic from Joe Humphreys.
 In his 1981 book, Trout Tactics, Humphreys writes this: